 Travelling in Spain

 The Spanish National Railway Network ( RENFE ) connects all the capitals with Madrid and is operating more and more high speed (AVE) trains.
 Furthermore, there are also long-distance services and trains between different nearby cities.
-Here you can see the AVE (high speed) services currently in operation.
+Below, we show you the AVE (high-speed) services currently in operation.
 They will take you to your destination in a maximum of three hours.

 |Madrid||Ciudad Real - Puertollano - Cordoba||Seville|